-- B. Financial interest means the potential for gain or loss to an employee or other person specified in paragraph 2 (c) as a result of Bank action on a particular matter.
+- (b) Financial interest means the potential for gain or loss to an employee or other person specified in paragraph 2(c) as a result of Bank action on a particular matter.
 The financial interest might arise from ownership of certain financial instruments or investments such as a stock, bond, mutual fund, or real estate.
-Additionally, a financial interest might derive from a salary, indebtedness, job offer, or any similar interest that may be affected by the matter. - C. Imputed interests.
-For purposes of the federal criminal law and this Part, the financial interests of any of the following persons will disqualify an employee to the same extent as if they were the employee's own interests: - (i) The employee's spouse. - (ii) The employee's minor child. - (iii) The employee's general partner. - (iv) An organization or entity in which the employee serves as officer, director, trustee, general partner or employee. - (v) A person with whom the employee is negotiating for or has an arrangement concerning prospective employment.
+Additionally, a financial interest might derive from a salary, indebtedness, job offer, or any similar interest that may be affected by the matter. - (c) Imputed interests.
+For purposes of the federal criminal law and this Part, the financial interests of any of the following persons will disqualify an employee to the same extent as if they were the employee's own interests: - (i) the employee's spouse; - (ii) the employee's minor child; - (iii) the employee's general partner; - (iv) an organization or entity in which the employee serves as officer, director, trustee, general partner or employee; and - (v) a person with whom the employee is negotiating for or has an arrangement concerning prospective employment.
 (An employee who is seeking other employment should comply with the standards in Part III of this Appendix regarding "Seeking Other Employment.")

 An employee of the Department of Education serves without compensation on the board of directors of Kinder World, Inc., a nonprofit corporation that engages in good works.
-Even though her personal financial interests will not be affected, the employee must disqualify herself from participating in the review of a grant application submitted by Kinder World.
-Award or denial of the grant will affect the financial interests of Kinder World and its financial interests are imputed to her as a member of its board of directors.
+Even though the employee's personal financial interests will not be affected, the employee must disqualify themselves from participating in the review of a grant application submitted by Kinder World.
+Award or denial of the grant will affect the financial interests of Kinder World and its financial interests are imputed to the employee as a member of its board of directors.

 The spouse of an employee of the Food and Drug Administration is employed by a biomedical research company that is seeking FDA approval for a new product.
 The employee ordinarily would be asked to participate in the FDA's review and approval process.
 The employee's spouse is a salaried employee and has no direct ownership interest in the company.
-Moreover, she does not have an indirect ownership interest such as an interest in a pension plan that holds stock in the company.
-Her position with the company is such that the granting or withholding of FDA approval will not have a direct and predictable effect on her salary or on her continued employment with the company.
-Since the FDA approval process will not affect his spouse's financial interests, the employee may participate in that process.2
+Moreover, the spouse does not have an indirect ownership interest such as an interest in a pension plan that holds stock in the company.
+The spouse's position with the company is such that the granting or withholding of FDA approval will not have a direct and predictable effect on the spouse's salary or on the spouse's continued employment with the company.
+Since the FDA approval process will not affect the spouse's financial interests, the employee may participate in that process.6

-D. Particular matter means a matter that involves deliberation, decision or action that is focused upon the interests of a specific person, or a discrete and identifiable class of persons.
-Such a matter is covered by the federal conflict of interest regulations even if it does not involve formal parties, and may include governmental action such as legislation or policymaking that is narrowly focused on the interests of a discrete and identifiable class of persons.
+(d) Particular matter means a matter that involves deliberation, decision or action that is focused upon the interests of a specific person, or a discrete and identifiable class of persons.
+Such a matter is covered by the federal conflict of interest regulations even if it does not involve formal parties, and may include governmental action such as legislation or policy-making that is narrowly focused on the interests of a discrete and identifiable class of persons.
 However, the term particular matter does not extend to the consideration or adoption of a broad policy option that is directed to the interests of a large and diverse group of persons.
 The particular matters covered by the federal conflict of interest regulations include a judicial or other proceeding, application, request for a ruling or other determination, contract, claim, controversy, charge, accusation or arrest.